dcxSt/computational_methods_phys512/pset05/README.md

     return params_trace,chisq_trace
 ```

-We get these parameters, which are in `plank_mcmc_fit_params.txt`.
-To get the best fit params, we trunkate the burn in and keep the long tail—so we throw out the first 40000 steps (see plot for justification).
+We get these parameters, which are in `plank_mcmc_fit_params.txt` (not displayed here is also the cov matrix).
+To get the best fit params, we trunkate the burn in and keep the long tail—so we throw out the first 30000 steps (we choose 30000 as a reasonable estimate from our plot).

 ```
 {